bradleyeckert/chad/README.md

 It's built for security.
 The ISA doesn't support random read of code memory, which makes reverse engineering and hacking the code an exercise in chip probing if it can even be done.
-The MCU boots from SPI flash, which may be encrypted using a stream cipher.
+The MCU boots from SPI flash, which is encrypted using a stream cipher.
 The weak spot then becomes key management: How secure are keys, how hard can you make it to probe memory busses on the ASIC die, etc.